carlos22/css-byebye-value/README.md

 ## Options

 `valuesToKeep` - Array of values which declarations should be kept.
-Can be a regex.
+Can be a regex (optional).
+By default all variables starting with $ are extracted

 ## License